 How to Measure for Curtains

-A quick guide on how to measure for curtains to aid you in making correct, detailed measurements to order enough fabric.
+A quick guide on how to measure for curtains to help in making correct, detailed measurements to order sufficient fabric.
 This is just a guide and you must consider fabric width and pattern repeats.
+You will need a long tape measure and pencil/ notepad.

 1. Measure the curtain width (A)